rbontekoe/BAWJ/docs/src/chapter3.md

 A procedure is a description of work practice.
 It describes a series of actions in a particular order and interacts with people and machines.
 Actions make use of resources.
 Data, a service or a product, is the output of work.

-A process is the realization of the procedure.
-There are controlled and automatic processes.

-### Controlled-process

-An input activates a controlled process.

-In the course, we look at a procedure `Invoicing,` which is activated when it receives a list of attendees of a training course.
-It produces invoices and sends them to the organization that has registered the student.
-The application sends journal records to the General Ledger application.

-### Automatic-process

-An automatic process has a heartbeat that runs the process by itself and produces a continuous output.

-In the course, we look at a process that takes pictures every five seconds of the hallway.
-When there is a noticeable difference with the previous image, it sends it to another application for further analysis.

-### Transaction data

-Both processes generate a lot of data and store it in a file or database.
-They are the owner of that data.
-The data can be analyzed to make a prediction.
-Nowadays, machine learning, in particular, deep learning techniques, are used for these tasks.

-In the case of the invoicing process, we could look at the trend of payment morale.
-In the case of the picture-taking process, we could determine whether the room is empty or not.

-For analyzes purposes, it is crucial not to update an existing item but create a new one with the modified data with a timestamp.

 ### Domain-driven design

 Each process should be domain-specific.
 Subject matter experts and users of the domain speak the same language and use the same definitions and synonyms for concepts and objects.
 It leads to a Domain-driven design paradigm.

 The Onion Architecture lends itself perfectly to the domain-driven design pattern.
-It divides domain-specific matters into four areas: core, domain,
+It divides domain-specific matters into four areas: core, domain, API, and infrastructure.
-API, and
-infrastructure.

-The core is the Julia language and libraries.
+The core consists out of the Julia language constructs and Julia packages.
+Modules are packages.

-The next peel, the domain, defines and materializes domain objects and concepts.
+The next peel, the domain, defines the domain entities and concepts.
 Between its elements, there must be coherence.
 You only use constructs from the `core.` `UnpaidInvoice` is an example.

 The next layer is the API.
 The API consists of Julia functions that operate on the domain elements, and are used to create programs.
 You only use constructs from the `core and the domain.`